 When the FSVP requirements take effect, they will apply to all importers, unless there’s an exemption.

 - (A) the United States owner or consignee of a food offered for import into the United States; or

 - (B) in the case when there is no United States owner or consignee at the time of U.S. entry, the importer is the U.S. agent or representative of a foreign owner or consignee of the food offered for import at the time of entry, as confirmed in a signed statement of consent.

 FDA Links on FSVP Rule

 The U.S. Food and Drug Administration has updated FDA.gov to include updated fact sheets, and new guidance as a resource for importers subject to the FSVP rule, which makes them responsible for verifying that food imported into the United States has been produced in a manner that meets applicable U.S. safety standards.

-For more information about the United Fresh FSVP programs, contact Katie McGowan, Food Safety Program Coordinator at 202.303.3402.
+For more information about the United Fresh FSVP programs, contact Katie McGowan, Manager, Food Safety Programs via email or by phone at 202.303.3402.